Includes

 The include function pulls content from another file into your page.
-Write a block of content once, then include in multiple locations across your site.
+Write a block of content once and reuse it across as many pages as you like.

 Retype searches for the included file using the following order: